sopoour/personal-website/README.md

 4. Project and experience data is stored in JSON files.
 It's fetched via Next.js API route and SWR.

+## Planned features
+1. Work with react-pdf to generate pdf resume based on website data
+2. Adding a blog/separate page for my art (paintings & poems)

 ## Getting Started

 Run the development server: